mitchLui/beees_makeathon_2021/README.md

 ![demo](documentation_resources/output.gif)

-From the above gif we can see that when Mitch is not wearing a mask (or not wearing it properly) the LED on the Teensy is turned on to tell me that I am not wearing the mask properly.
+From the above gif we can see that when Mitch is not wearing a mask (or not wearing it properly / trying to cheat the system) the LED on the Teensy is turned on to tell me that I am not wearing the mask properly.

 ---